The Community College System - About Ohlone College

 Did You Know…?

-Ohlone has five approved Associate Degrees for Transfer; these associate degrees are in Communication Studies, Kinesiology, Mathematics, Psychology, and Sociology.
-Admission to the California State University is guaranteed to any community college student who earns an Associate Degree for Transfer.
+Ohlone has 14 approved Associate Degrees for Transfer; these associate degrees are in Business Administration, Communication Studies, English, Geography, Geology, History, Kinesiology, Mathematics, Physics, Psychology, Sociology, Spanish, Studio Arts, and Theatre Arts.
+Admission to the California State University is guaranteed to any California community college student who earns an Associate Degree for Transfer.

 Ohlone College is a part of the Ohlone Community College District with campuses in Fremont and Newark, as well as the virtual campus of online course offerings.